 But there’s the issue of science versus scientism.
 We’ve come to idolize the sciences so much that people just take whatever new study or discovery that comes out as the gospel, and they close their eyes to other possibilities.
 That’s not what the true intent of science is.

-You even need to get excited by the fact that we don’t know…If you can get excited about that, it makes a huge difference in how you approach life.
 I agree with you completely.
 Science is not the be-all-and-end-all of explanations for life, the universe, and experience: It’s just one pathway toward gaining insight into aspects of the world.
 There are so many other things that need to be added, other levels of understanding from emotional understanding to intuitive understanding to the search for meaning.
 Those other levels are vital, and it’s only when you put it all together do you get a balanced picture of the world.

 So many people are just looking for answers, right?
 They just want to be told that one plus one equals two (or E = mc2) and then they never think about it again.

 That’s right.
 We are in the business of an ongoing and rather twisted and tortuous and profoundly interesting journey to understand the world ever more deeply.
 There aren’t simple answers, and there aren’t answers that will stand for all time.
 What we do is work out provisional understandings that are able to describe what we’ve observed, and we do that through the hard work of observation and experiments and analysis.
 We take that provisional idea and we test it and we smash it with sledge hammers and see if it breaks.
 Inevitably when it does, we come up with even more powerful ideas to take us the next step forward.

 There are no easy answers.
 There is no one-size-fits-all explanation for everything.
 To me that’s what makes the whole journey exciting.
 That’s what makes it a rich life of exploration: that we don’t have one simple answer and then we’re done with it.